 Prior to 2007, GIS resided in the Community Development Services Department.
 GIS had become increasingly useful, but as the demand for GIS analysis and mapping requests increased, the underlying infrastructure was not designed to support the growing need.
-Mapping requests and GIS services were performed by the GIS Manager, for all departments, and those tasks dominated their workload.
+Mapping requests and GIS services were performed by the GIS Manager in Community Development Services, for all departments, and those tasks dominated their workload.

-Since the reorganization of GIS in 2007, Information Technology has succeeded in overhauling its infrastructure to the point where it can successfully sustain our current growth as well as support other agencies' GIS database and licensing needs.
-Updated software, hardware and converting to an SDE geodatabase dramatically improved how our spatial information is accessed and manipulated.
-Kittitas County entered into a GIS support agreement with the City of Ellensburg in 2008 which includes hosting their enterprise geodatabase to share server licensing.
-Emergency backup and database redundancy is now handled by a mirrored GIS server housed at the City of Ellensburg.
-The infrastructure gap has been filled and GIS is operating at a sustainable level; however, there remain opportunities to increased GIS services to improve effectiveness and efficiencies of county staff, including mapping and GIS analysis.
-Jason Eklund is the county's GIS coordinator and supports 24 GIS users spread among 5 departments, four of which edit and update layers in the geodatabase.
+Since the reorganization of GIS in 2007, Information Technology has succeeded in overhauling the county's GIS infrastructure to the point where it can successfully sustain our current growth as well as support other agencies' GIS database and licensing needs.
+Updated software and hardware, and converting to an SDE geodatabase dramatically improved how our spatial information is accessed and manipulated.
+The infrastructure gap has been filled and GIS is operating at a sustainable level; however, there remain opportunities to increase GIS services and improve effectiveness and efficiencies of county staff, including mapping and GIS analysis.
+Jason Eklund is the county's GIS Coordinator and supports 24

+GIS users spread among 5 departments, five users edit and update layers directly in the enterprise geodatabase.